akum/iot_web/README.md

 ## Overview

-The goal of this project is to build a framework that will gather informations from "Smart" devices into a SQL DB and printout the values in Highcharts.
+The goal of this project is to build a generic modular framework that will gather informations from "Smart" devices into a SQL DB and printout the values with Highcharts.

 ## Demo